 Also included in this sale of movie memorabilia is the clapper board which wrapped the very last scene that Sir Christopher Lee filmed in the third and final film, The Return Of The King.
 It is estimated to sell for US$6,000-8,000 (GB£3,750-5,000).

 The New York sale of The Lord of the Rings movie memorabilia is a continuation of the joint project between Turner Classic Movies and Bonhams auction house that started last year.
 Last November, both organizations teamed up to host a highly successful auction titled What Dreams Are Made Of: A Century of Movie Magic at Auction as Curated by Turner Classic Movies.
 During that auction, a Maltese Falcon statuette, used in John Huston’s classic film, drew a record-setting bid of over US$4 million, setting a new milestone for a movie prop.

-Katherine Schofield, Head of Department for Entertainment Memorabilia in London expressed delight about the collaboration: “Bonhams are delighted to be working with distinguished British actor Sir Christopher Lee throughout the sale of his important personal film props.
+Katherine Schofield, Head of Department for Entertainment Memorabilia in London expressed delight about the collaboration: “Bonhams is delighted to be working with distinguished British actor Sir Christopher Lee throughout the sale of his important personal film props.
 We very much look forward to seeing them on view in our New York salerooms alongside other classic movie memorabilia from legendary productions including Casablanca, The Wizard of Oz and Gone With The Wind.”

-As a prelude to the Bonhams Turner Classic Movies auction that is generating also lot of excitement among collectors, Bonhams auction house will be putting on display items from Sir Christopher Lee’s collection at Bonhams Knightsbridge salerooms in London from July 31 to 4th August before travelling to America for sale in Bonhams, New York.
+As a prelude to the Bonhams Turner Classic Movies auction that is generating also a lot of excitement among collectors, Bonhams auction house will be putting on display items from Sir Christopher Lee’s collection at Bonhams Knightsbridge salerooms in London from July 31 to 4th August before traveling to America for sale in Bonhams, New York.